18 Nov For life or not

 Hastily booking a one-way ticket but still doubting…

-Well, travel from one city to another big one for work, is anyway rather temporary — for 1-3 years to 10+ years — and usually till retirement when you finally figured: a one year here equals about 3 years in peaceful countryside.
+Well, travel from one big city to another, for work, is anyway rather temporary — for 1-3 years to 10+ years — and usually till retirement: a one year in a big city equals about 3 years in peaceful countryside.
+All approx.

-This creaking sound of rails, screeching cars,… Who would not look for…um, cozy nature surrounded atmosphere, laying on the beach, or — trend to say — “cultivating” your garden after all.
+This creaking sound of rails, screeching cars,… Who would not look for…um, cozy nature surrounded atmosphere, laying on the beach, or on the garden after all.

 You might think ‘Huh, WHAT?
 Pleeeeeese!
 What am I?
 A silly goof?
 If I would have a HUGE house, a million dollar car, I would be jumping out of my trousers everyday, thats how happy I would be.
 What to be sad about?’